hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

 ```

 ### Diamond shape scenarios
-Enum classes support diamond shaped inheritance as long as there is no ambiguity, like int:
+Enum classes support diamond shaped inheritance as long as there is no ambiguity, like in:

 ```EnumClassBox.extends2.hack no-auto-output
 enum class DiamondBase : IBox {